huanghua1994/HiGP/docs/2-Advanced-usage-of-HiGP.md

 In this code listing:

 * The first line defines the `torch_dtype` according to the `np_dtype` to ensure the GP training and PyTorch optimizer use the correct data type.
-* The second line creates a `higp.gprproblem` object that contains the training data and specifies the kernel function to use (`kernel_type=1` is the Gaussian kernel).
-We can use `kernel_type=2` for the Matern 3/2 kernel, or `kernel_type=3` for the Matern 5/2 kernel.
+* The second line creates a `higp.gprproblem` object that contains the training data and specifies the kernel function to use (`kernel_type=higp.GaussianKernel` is the Gaussian kernel).
 This object computes of the model's error function and error function gradient at the current values of the hyperparameters.
 * The third line creates a `GPRModel` object using the `higp.gprproblem` object.
 This object registers the hyperparameters as PyTorch parameters and set the gradients of PyTorch parameters in each step for the PyTorch optimizer.
 * The forth line creates a [PyTorch Adam optimizer](https://pytorch.org/docs/stable/generated/torch.optim.Adam.html) with learning rate = 0.1 (`lr=0.1`).
 We can also use other optimizers in PyTorch.